kahija/kahija/README.md

 <h3 align="center">I started to acquire basic knowledge through exercises on the internet.</br>
 This confirmed my interest in the web developer job and I joined the Wild Code School to start my professional reconversion project.</br>
+I completed a 8 months internship at Station F in Paris.
+I enjoyed a lot the start-up atmosphere, the animations, the professional meetings, the mutual help and the challenge of creating an application using a framework that I didn't know much about.</br>
-I was thus able to carry out various concrete projects.
+I was thus able to carry out various concrete projects.</br>
+A developer never stops learning.
 </h3>
 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=kahija&label=Profile%20views&color=0e75b6&style=flat" alt="kahija" /> </p> -->